-In Oracle Database, AQ supports native XML messages and also lets AQ operations be defined in the XML-based Internet-Data-Access-Presentation (iDAP) format. iDAP, an extensible message invocation protocol, is built on Internet standards, using HTTP(S) and email protocols as the transport mechanism, and XML as the language for data presentation.
-Clients can access AQ using this.
+Oracle Streams Advanced Queuing (AQ) supports native XML messages.
+AQ operations can be defined using the XML-based Internet-Data-Access-Presentation (iDAP) format. iDAP is an extensible message invocation protocol.
+It is built on Internet standards, using HTTP(S) and e-mail protocols as the transport mechanism.
+XML is the data representation language for iDAP.

-Figure 37-1 shows an Oracle Database using AQ to communicate with three applications, with XML as the message payload.
+Figure 38-1 shows an Oracle database using AQ to communicate with three applications.
+The message payload is XML data.
 The general tasks performed by AQ in this scenario are:

 Message flow using subscription rules

 Intra-business.
-Typical examples of this kind of scenario include sales order fulfillment and supply-chain management.
+Typical examples include sales order fulfillment and supply-chain management.

-Inter-business processes.
-Here multiple integration hubs can communicate over the Internet backplane.
-Examples of inter-business scenarios include travel reservations, coordination between manufacturers and suppliers, transferring of funds between banks, and insurance claims settlements, among others.
+Inter-business.
+Multiple integration hubs can communicate over the Internet.
+Examples include travel reservations, coordination between manufacturers and suppliers, transfer of funds between banks, and insurance claims settlements.

-Oracle uses this in its enterprise application integration products.
+Oracle uses this approach in its enterprise application integration products.
 XML messages are sent from applications to an Oracle AQ hub.
-This serves as a message server for any application that wants the message.
-Through this hub-and-spoke architecture, XML messages can be communicated asynchronously to multiple loosely coupled receiving applications.
+The hub serves as a message server for any application that wants the message.
+Through this hub-and-spoke architecture, XML messages can be communicated asynchronously to multiple loosely coupled applications.

-Web-based application that uses an AQ operation over an HTTP(S) connection using iDAP
+A Web-based application uses an AQ operation over an HTTP(S) connection using iDAP

-An application that uses AQ to propagate an XML message over a Net* connection
+An application uses AQ to propagate an XML message over a Net* connection

-An application that uses AQ to propagate an Internet or XML message directly to the database over HTTP(S) or SMTP
+An application uses AQ to propagate an Internet or XML message directly to the database using HTTP(S) or SMTP

-Message management provided by AQ is not only used to manage the flow of messages between different applications, but also, messages can be retained for future auditing and tracking, and extracting business intelligence.
+Message management provided by AQ manages the flow of messages between different applications.
+AQ can also retain messages for auditing and tracking purposes, and for extracting business intelligence.

-Oracle Streams (Streams) enables you to share data and events in a stream.
-The stream can propagate this information within a database or from one database to another.
-The stream routes specified information to specified destinations.
-This provides greater functionality and flexibility than traditional solutions for capturing and managing events, and sharing the events with other databases and applications.
+Oracle Streams lets you share data and events in a stream.
+A stream can propagate information within a database or from one database to another, routing information to specified destinations.
+It provides functionality and flexibility for capturing and managing events, and for sharing events with other databases and applications.

-Streams enables you to break the cycle of trading off one solution for another.
-It enable you to build and operate distributed enterprises and applications, data warehouses, and high availability solutions.
-You can use all the capabilities of Oracle Streams at the same time.
+Oracle Streams lets you break the cycle of trading off one solution for another.
+You can build and operate distributed enterprises and applications, data warehouses, and high availability solutions.

 Capture changes at a database.
 You can configure a background capture process to capture changes made to tables, database schemas, or the entire database.
 A capture process captures changes from the redo log and formats each captured change into a logical change record (LCR).
 The database where changes are generated in the redo log is called the source database.